omars-lab/omars-lab.github.io/bytesofpurpose-blog/docs/4-roadmap.md

     - [x] Use these constructs to import / construct blog!! @done(2021-09-15T22:23:32-05:00)
         - https://docusaurus.io/docs/next/markdown-features/react

+# Productivity
+- [ ] Add to the frontmatter the local development link to see this page ... and the remote link other people see!
+- [ ] Nice to See my initiatives / habits / etc as a private blog post ...
+- [ ] Add link to the blog post to edit it locally with glue!

+## Desgin
+- [ ] Add Mechanics to highligt dates like spacey!
+- [ ] Add icons into blogs!
+- [ ] Make the vote button and support button more appealing , inviting!

+# Analyzing
+- [ ] Make sure things are properly setup to track in google analytics ...

 ## Sections
 - [ ] What sections should I have in the blog?
     - [ ] Have an architecture section!